hurracrane/appdirect-integration/README.md

 ## Running the App
 Java 8 is required to run the application.
 The application will attempt to bind to port 8080.

+The following APIs are implemented:
+* Subscription Create
+* Subscription Change
+* Subscription Cancel
+* Subscription Notice
+* User Assignment
+* User Unassignment
+* User Updated

+All the above APIs can be reached at `/api/v1/integration?event={eventUrl}`

 ### Method 1

 If you require additional JVM args, use the second method.